Information gain and measurement disturbance for quantum agents: Systematic Errors

 \section{Systematic Errors}

 The $\hat{U}_{\text{CR}}$ setup is adversely affected by four sources of systematic error.
-The first is due to phase fluctuation in our Mach-Zehnder interferometer of about $0.3$ $rad$.
-The second is the calibration error in the polarization rotation axis of the LCWPs of about $0.06$ $rad$, and this error, in particular, has the effect of reducing $I_{c,max}$ for a corresponding value of the acquired information as plotted in figure \ref{fig:QMI_vs_CMI}.
-The third is the waveplate angle uncertainty for both the state preparation and tomography stages of the experiment of about $0.01$ $rad$.
-Finally, there is a polarization dependence absorbance of at most $\sim 7\%$ present in the setup.
+The first is due to phase fluctuation in our Mach-Zehnder interferometer of about $0.3$ rad.
+The second is the calibration error in the polarization rotation axis of the LCWPs of about $0.06$ rad, and this error, in particular, has the effect of reducing $I_{c,max}$ for a corresponding value of the acquired information as plotted in figure \ref{fig:QMI_vs_CMI}.
+The third is the waveplate angle uncertainty for both the state preparation and tomography stages of the experiment of about $0.01$ rad.
+Finally, there is a polarization-dependent loss of at most $\sim 7\%$ present in the setup.

 The $\hat{U}_{\text{SL}}$ setup is primarily limited by two factors.
 Firstly, spatial misalignment of the interferometer paths leads to polarization-dependent coupling at the output/measurement couplers.
 The setup has 3 interferometers, each with two paths, making the total possible number of paths for a photon to traverse the setup to be 8.
 Between the 8 paths, the best and worst coupled paths have a coupling difference of $\sim24\%$.
 Secondly, the Mach-Zehnder phase is manually locked, with phase drifts of up to 0.08 $rad$.